jimahlstrom/HL2IOBoard/README.md

 *Do NOT ask authors to modify SDR software!
 Write new firmware instead!*

+### Reset

+The IO board registers are static and may have old data.
+When your SDR program starts, write 1 to REG_CONTROL to set all registers back to zero.

 ### Transmit Frequency

 The only required SDR modification is sending the transmit frequency.